neo-one-suite/neo-one/packages/neo-one-website/docs/3-api-reference/2-client.md

 }
 ```

-Invoke the specified `method` with the given `params` on `contract`. `paramsZipped` contains the original parameters before processing with the ABI and are typically suitable for displaying to a user. `verify` will be true if the transaction should trigger verification for the `contract`. `options` may specify additional native asset transfers to include with the transaction (either to or from the contract address).
+Invoke the specified `method` with the given `params` on [`Contract`](/docs/client#Contract). `paramsZipped` contains the original parameters before processing with the ABI and are typically suitable for displaying to a user. `verify` will be true if the transaction should trigger verification for the [`Contract`](/docs/client#Contract). `options` may specify additional native asset transfers to include with the transaction (either to or from the contract address).

 ##### `UserAccountProvider#invokeSend`